JimmyDianWijaya/SQL-employees-analysis/README.md

 12. Create a function to generate the average salary of an employee

 The tool involved in this project is MySQL and took approximately 2 hours to complete this project.

-Feel free to download the SQL files; employees database and my SQL code.
+This repository includes the SQL files; employees database and my SQL code.
+Feel free to download them to see how I approach these business tasks.
+Enjoy.